-- 2.3.1 IDENTIFY the sources of authority for MPs/Police Officers performing law enforcement duties.
-(DOD 201) - 2.3.2 IDENTIFY the types of jurisdiction over areas of land and the correct handling of civilian offenders who commit crimes on-base.
-(DOD 202) - 2.3.3 STATE the jurisdiction of a court-martial (over both onand off-base offenses).
-(DOD 202) - 2.3.4 STATE the restrictions imposed by the Posse Comitatus Act on the exercise of law enforcement powers off-base.
-(DOD 201)
+- 2.3.1 Identify the sources of authority for MPs/Police Officers performing law enforcement duties. - 2.3.2 Identify the types of jurisdiction over areas of land and the correct handling of civilian offenders who commit crimes on-base. - 2.3.3 State the jurisdiction of a court-martial (over both on-and off-base offenses). - 2.3.4 State the restrictions imposed by the Posse Comitatus Act on the exercise of law enforcement powers offbase.